Trendy new diets seem to pop up regularly, and the Sirtfood Diet is one of the latest.

 Eating only 1,000–1,500 calories per day will leave just about anyone feeling hungry, especially if much of what you’re consuming is juice, which is low in fiber, a nutrient that helps keep you feeling full (

-For the otherwise healthy adult, serious health consequences are unlikely if the diet is followed for only three weeks.
+For the otherwise healthy adult, serious health consequences are unlikely if the diet is followed for only 3 weeks.

-Summary: The Sirtfood Diet is low in calories and phase one is not nutritionally balanced.
+The Sirtfood Diet is low in calories, and phase one is not nutritionally balanced.
 It may leave you hungry, but it’s not dangerous for the average healthy adult.

 Not to mention, its theory and health claims are based on grand extrapolations from preliminary scientific evidence.